geek-sajjad/question-and-answer-platform/README.md

 ## Todo's for researhc:

 finding node.js cpu intensive bottelneck from seeder when it wants to seed votes that takes so long

+## My notes:
+We need a caching strategy that will put the top cecent data into cache when starts up. so it's going to warm up cache by it's own.

+So the Stategy 1:
+put top relevent questions into cache when app startsup.